Masquerade9611/fluent-python/17章-Concurrency_with_Futures.md

     -v, --verbose output detailed progress info
 ```

 All arguments are optional.
 The most important arguments are discussed next.
+    所有参数都是可选的。下面讨论最重要的参数。

 One option you can’t ignore is -s/--server: it lets you choose which HTTP server and base URL will be used in the test.
 You can pass one of four strings to determine where the script will look for the flags (the strings are case insensitive):
+    你不能忽视一个参数是-s/--server：这让你选择测试用到的HTTP服务以及基础URL。你可以传入四个字符串中的一个来决定脚本去哪里寻找flags（字符串不区分大小写）：

 LOCAL
 Use http://localhost:8001/flags; this is the default.
 You should configure a local HTTP server to answer at port 8001.
 I used Nginx for my tests.
 The README.rst file for this chapter’s example code explains how to install and configure it.
 REMOTE
 Use http://flupy.org/data/flags; that is a public website owned by me, hosted on a shared server.
 Please do not pound it with too many concurrent requests.
 The flupy.org domain is handled by a free account on the Cloudflare CDN so you may notice that the first downloads are slower, but they get faster when the CDN cache warms up.[6]
 DELAY
 Use http://localhost:8002/flags; a proxy delaying HTTP responses should be listening at port 8002.
 I used a Mozilla Vaurien in front of my local Nginx to introduce delays.
 The previously mentioned README.rst file has instructions for running a Vaurien proxy.
 ERROR
 Use http://localhost:8003/flags; a proxy introducing HTTP errors and delaying responses should be installed at port 8003.
 I used a different Vaurien configuration for this.

     The LOCAL option only works if you configure and start a local HTTP server on port 8001.
 The DELAY and ERROR options require proxies listening on ports 8002 and 8003.
 Configuring Nginx and Mozilla Vaurien to enable these options is explained in the 17-futures/countries/README.rst file in the Fluent Python code repository on GitHub.

 [6] Before configuring Cloudflare, I got HTTP 503 errors—Service Temporarily Unavailable—when testing the scripts with a few dozen concurrent requests on my inexpensive shared host account.
 Now those errors are gone.

 By default, each flags2 script will fetch the flags of the 20 most populous countries from the LOCAL server (http://localhost:8001/flags) using a default number of concurrent connections, which varies from script to script.
 Example 17-9 shows a sample run of the flags2_sequential.py script using all defaults.

 Example 17-9.
 Running flags2_sequential.py with all defaults: LOCAL site, top-20 flags, 1 concurrent connection
 ```python
 $ python3 flags2_sequential.py
 LOCAL site: http://localhost:8001/flags